 The performance didn’t go unnoticed.
 Justin Thomas and Amanda Balionis both showed their support by liking the PGA Tour’s Instagram post celebrating Dunlap’s round.
 The post read: “Lowest PGA TOUR round as a pro and an early share of the lead 💪 @Nick.Dunlap10 had everything clicking today @WWTChampionship.”

 Fans quickly rallied behind the young star.
 One commented, “Atta boy Nick!!!
-Well done buddy.”
+Well done, buddy.”
 Another who played with him at the PGA Championship wrote, “Played with Nick this year at the PGA, genuinely nice dude and great player.
 Awesome to see him get it rolling!”

 His gutsy performance at Augusta earlier this year earned respect.
 “Big fan of this dude after seeing him battle at Augusta,” one fan noted.
 Others saw bigger potential.
-“The guy has future Ryder Cup talent if he can just put it all together for an entire couple seasons,” another supporter predicted.
+“The guy has future Ryder Cup talent if he can just put it all together for an entire couple of seasons,” another supporter predicted.

 ADVERTISEMENT